On this page:

-As part of the changes, we will give households a wheeled bin, which you would use for non-recyclable rubbish.
+As part of the changes, we will give households a wheeled bin, which you will use for non-recyclable rubbish.
 After the changes are introduced, we will only collect non-recyclable rubbish if it is contained within this bin.
 This will encourage people to waste less and recycle more and will reduce litter and vermin.

 Other households, including flats above shops or properties with communal bins, typically including estates and new build blocks will not see any changes to waste collections.